MikePia/quotedb/Notes.md

  ### Milestone 7 Duplicating rows for time gaps
- * Current decision is ot leave the data in the database and
+ * Current decision is to leave the data in the database and
     * generate the rows in the results of an accessor.
 * Decisions:
     * Fill in all times 24/7,